Photo of Chunhua

 Ph: +61000000000

-I was awarded a PhD in Natural Language Processing under the supervision of Trevor Cohn and Lea Frermann.
+I was awarded a PhD in Natural Language Processing under the supervision of Prof Trevor Cohn and Dr Lea Frermann.
 My research interests center around understanding the structure and relationships between concepts through interdisciplinary perspectives, including NLP and cognitive psychology.
 With a specific emphasis on understanding the structure and reasons behind human word associations, evaluating the potential of word associations as a source of commonsense knowledge and incorporating commonsense knowledge to improve neural models' reasoning ability on tasks, such as commonsense question answering and natural language inferences.

-This naturally evolved into an exploration of how these concept networks vary across languages and cultures.
-As my research progressed, I became increasingly intrigued by how computational models learn and understand these cultural differences.
-This sparked a long-term research agenda that I’m eager to pursue further: exploring how cultural differences shape our daily behaviours and norms, and how these can be learnt and aligned by NLP models such as large-language models.
-This work will contribute to the long-term goal of building more inclusive and collaborative AI systems that align with the diverse cultures and values of global human societies.
+I'm also exploring how cultural differences shape behaviors and norms, as well as how computational models learn and understand cultural differences.
+This is also a long-term research agenda that I’m eager to pursue further: understanding how cultural differences shape our daily behaviours and norms, and how these can be learnt and aligned by NLP models such as large-language models.

-I am actively seeking job opportunities in the domains of NLP, software engineering, and cognitive psychology, including postdoctoral, lecturer, and research scientist positions.
+I am actively seeking academic job opportunities in the domains of NLP, software engineering, and cognitive psychology, including postdoctoral, lecturer, and research scientist positions.
 If you know of any available opportunities, please feel free to reach out via email (chunhua.liu1{at}unimelb.edu.au) or LinkedIn.

 News